-I'm here to tell you to resist the temptation to think that your baby has to have everything new.
-Most of the things will be used for a very short time.
-Save your money for things that will last longer.
-And use your personal talents to create an one-of-a-kind nursery for your little one.
+We're here to tell you to resist the temptation to buy your baby everything brand-new.
+Most things will be used for a very short time.
+Save your money for things that will last longer, and use your personal talents to create a one-of-a-kind nursery for your little one.

 Though you don't need to do everything before the baby arrives, it's a good idea to have a list of safety issues that need to be addressed when you get your baby gear.
-About.com's Guide to Baby Products, Heather Corley, offers great tips on buying baby cribs, baby strollers, high chairs, and car seats.
+Baby product expert Heather Corley offers great tips on buying baby cribs, baby strollers, high chairs, and car seats.
 Whether you buy the most expensive products or borrow from friends, you should not ignore current safety regulations.
-Older items, borrowed or picked up at garage sales, might not meet current safety standards.
+Older items, whether borrowed or picked up at garage sales, might not meet current safety standards.
 They are no bargain.
-Pass them up and get items that are safe for your little one.
+Pass them up and find items that are safe for your little one.

 The best way to save money on nursery furnishings is to accept gifts from other new mothers.
-Many parents are happy to pass along things that their baby has outgrown or doesn't need anymore.
-If you have a friend or relative with a baby 3 to 6 months older than yours, they'll be the perfect one to ask.
-Things will be up to date and their child will have no use for the items.
-An infant bassinette or cradle is useful for only about 3 months.
+Many parents are happy to pass along things their baby has outgrown or doesn't need anymore.
+If you have a friend or relative with a baby 3 to 6 months older than yours, they are the perfect person to ask.
+Their hand-me-downs will be up to date and their child will have no use for many items anymore.
+For example, an infant bassinette or cradle is only useful for about 3 months.
 After that, their baby will be in a crib.

-Next, if things are not offered as gifts, ask to borrow the main items you'll need.
-You might have a friend with a 3 year old who doesn't need the crib anymore.
+If things are not offered as gifts, ask to borrow the main items you'll need.
+You might have a friend with a 3-year-old who doesn't need the crib anymore.
 They'll be particularly happy to have you store the crib for a few years or until they need it again.

-Don't just look at baby items.
+Don't just look at baby items though.
 You might see a great chest of drawers or an antique rocking chair that would be perfect for the nursery.
 Look at the basic structure and stability of the piece.
 You can always refinish or paint it to go in your particular space.

 Set a Budget and Stick to It

 Be realistic and decide what you really need.
-It's fun to shop for all those adorable little things, but you really won't need most of the stuff.
-If you are committed to a budget, you'll be able to resist buying everything on the store shelves.
+It's fun to shop for all those adorable toys and gadgets, but you really won't need most of the stuff.
+If you are committed to a budget, you'll be able to resist buying every little thing on the store shelves.

 Make Choices for Now and Later

+It's really fun to plan a new baby's nursery, but it's a good idea to think long-term.
 As you plan the color scheme for your baby's nursery, resist the temptation to do traditional baby pink or blue.
-Try to choose a color schem (or at least main color) that will lat 5 to 10 years, through your new baby's early years.
-A soft butter yellow, soft leaf greens, and sky blues can span the years well.
+Choose a color scheme that will last at least five years through your baby's early years.
+Soft yellow, soft green, and sky blue can span the years well.

-If you're set on a real baby room, even an absolute novice can hang a darling wallpaper border of cute teddies or baby animals.
-You can easily remove the wallpaper border when your child is ready for a more grown-up decorating scheme.
+You can hang a darling wallpaper border of cute teddies or baby animals that can easily be removed when your child is ready for a more grown-up decorating scheme.

 Do It Yourself

-A baby will not judge your choice or your talent, so the nursery is a perfect place to build your skills of painting, basic woodworking, and sewing.
+A baby will not judge your talent, so the nursery is a perfect place to build your painting, basic woodworking, and sewing skills.
 Be creative!
 Be different!
-You'll be able to save tons of money and even discover some hidden talents.
+You'll save tons of money and may even discover some hidden talents.

-Paint your hand-me-down furniture in fun colors and try some hand-painted designs.
-Paint patterns around the wall or on furniture with stencils.
-Browse these theme ideas for baby girls or baby boys rooms for starters.
+Paint your hand-me-down furniture in fun colors and try hand-painted designs.
+Paint patterns on the wall or on furniture with stencils.
+Browse these theme ideas for baby girls or baby boys rooms for ideas.

-Use charming or cute sheets, bought from a discount store, to sew window treatments, a crib skirt, chair cover, or a baby blanket.
-Use pieces of board, sanded and painted, for wall shelves.
+Sew the window treatments, crib skirt, chair cover, and baby blankets.
+Use scrap pieces of wood, sanded and painted, for wall shelves.
 Look at pictures and see what you can do for yourself.
-You'll be amazed!
+You'll be amazed.